 - Reduced Earning Capacity – Your injuries might put you out of work or require you to change careers.
 A financial settlement can reflect any differences between your pre- and post-injury expected income.

 - Pain and Suffering – New Jersey allows injured parties to recover damages for pain and suffering from premises liability injuries.
-Unlike some states, New Jersey does not limit these types of noneconomic compensation.
+Unlike some states, New Jersey does not limit these types of non-economic compensation.

 - Other Injury-Related Expenses – We can also pursue remuneration for other costs associated with your injuries, such as extra childcare or alternate transportation costs.